yevhen/Nake/README.md

 ## Credits
 - Thanks to everyone in the Roslyn compiler team for making this happen
-- Thanks to all members of the [scriptcs](https://github.com/scriptcs) team for lending me their script pre-processing code
+- Thanks to everyone in the dotnet-script team
+- Thanks to MedallioShell community for the great project
-- Special thanks to [Anton Martynenko](https://twitter.com/aamartynenko) for giving me an idea and steering Nake's DSL in the right direction
+- Special thanks to Anton Martynenko for giving me an idea and steering Nake's DSL in the right direction
 - Hugs and kisses to my lovely Valery for being so patient and supportive, and for feeding me food and beer, while I was sitting in my cage working on Nake, instead of spending that time with her

 ## License